jugmac00/til/git/install-from-branch.md

 That means there is no new package on `PyPI`, yet.

-So, I had to install `tox` directly from Github, to be exact, from the `rewrite` branch:
+So, I had to install `tox` directly from GitHub, to be exact, from the `rewrite` branch:

 ```
 pip install git+https://github.com/tox-dev/tox@rewrite